2022 NSW Flood Inquiry

 - the State Environmental Planning Policy Amendment (Flood Planning) 2021.

 Special flood considerations clause

 The department is proposing to strengthen planning rules to better protect and manage new development in areas that could be at risk during floods through a special flood considerations clause (clause 5.22 of the Standard Instrument—Principal Local Environmental Plan).

 The special flood considerations clause would apply to:

 - sensitive and hazardous development, such as caravan parks, hospitals and seniors housing, between the flood planning area and the probable maximum flood level

 - development that is not sensitive or hazardous on land that the consent authority considers that, in a flood, may pose a particular risk to life and where people may need to evacuate, or where there are other safety concerns.

-The EIE also proposes updating 11 councils’ LEPs with minor housekeeping changes.
+The EIE also proposed updating 11 councils’ LEPs with minor housekeeping changes.

-In response to the recommendations of the independent 2022 NSW Flood Inquiry conducted by Mary O’Kane and Mick Fuller, the department is also seeking feedback from councils on applying the clause to all NSW councils, by inserting the clause in either:
+In response to the recommendations of the independent 2022 NSW Flood Inquiry conducted by Mary O’Kane and Mick Fuller, the department also sought feedback from councils on applying the clause to all NSW councils, by inserting the clause in either:

 - all NSW council LEPs, or